ModUDuke/Causal-Inference-Introduction/chapter2.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:0eb921aaf9
-## Soggy Cereal VII - Average Treatment
+## Soggy Cereal 3.a - Average Treatment

 Since we found no significant errors in their dataset in Chapter 1, Puritan Wheat Inc. now wants us to determine whether their cereal TechnoCrunch lasts a longer amount of `time` before it gets soggy than NeoPuffs.
 Conduct the  the following steps: